 - The amount of the donation or proceeds of the sale

-- Whether any material improvements were made to the vehicle
+- Whether the charity made any material improvements to the vehicle

-- Whether material goods or services were exchanged for the vehicle and their value (if any)
+- Whether the charity gave you any material goods or services in exchange for the vehicle

 Form 1098-C includes three copies: A, B, and C. The charity files Copy A with the IRS and sends you Copies B and C. You then file Copy B with your tax return if you want to claim a deduction of more than $500 and keep Copy C for your records.

 Noncash donations are the most common triggers for IRS audits, so be careful to cover all your bases.
 Specifically, the IRS warns that without the 1098-C or written acknowledgment, your deduction can’t exceed $500.